Innova Smiles logo

 Urgent dental concern?
 Call (508) 481‑0110.
 We’ll guide you step by step and prioritize your visit.

-Innova Smiles Dental serves patients in Marlborough, MA and nearby communities including Hudson, Westborough, Northborough, Southborough, Sudbury, and Framingham.
+Innova Smiles Dental serves patients in Marlborough, MA and nearby communities including Hudson, Westborough, Northborough, Southborough, Sudbury, Framingham, Hopkinton, and Shrewsbury.

-Dr. Fatima is a Fellow of the International Congress of Oral Implantologists (FICOI) and the American Academy of Implant Prosthodontics (FAAIP).
-She combines advanced implant and restorative training with a comfort‑first approach to care.
+Dr. Fatima is a Fellow of the International Congress of Oral Implantologists (ICOI) and the American Academy of Implant Prosthodontics (AAIP).
+With a focus on minimally invasive cosmetic dentistry, she combines artistry with evidence-based medicine.

 Share this article: